Skip to content

 // How a result is counted

 Each assistant is asked every question three times, in temporary chats with memory off and web search forced on.
 The three rounds collapse to one question-and-model result: right in all three counts as correct; a wrong or misleading value served as reliable in any round pulls the result down.
-So the 30 results sit on top of 90 individual runs.
-A model that honestly says it cannot pull a live figure is behaving well — that is a pass, not an error.
+So the 36 results sit on top of 108 individual runs.
+A model that honestly says it cannot pull a live figure is behaving well: that is a pass, not an error.
 The danger is the confident invention, so that is what scores worst.

-Every published run: N=3 per cell · single named grader (Ben Dixon) · memory off · temporary chats · web search forced on · graded vs the primary source · dated and versioned.
+Every published run: N=3 per cell · named grader-of-record (Ben Dixon) · memory off · temporary chats · web search forced on · graded vs the primary source · dated and versioned.

 // How to read this